Expanding Tubes In Heat Exchangers, Condensers, & Other Heat Transfer Units

 Some end customers are requiring manufacturers to use parallel pin expansion on seal welded tubes.
 They believe this process can better protect the integrity of the weld.
 In traditional expansion, the feeding of the mandrel introduces a pulling force on the tube, thus creating stress at the weld.
 With parallel pin expansion this force could be reduced or eliminated since the mandrel is being pushed into the tube and the rolls are being forced directly outward towards the tube wall.

 Parallel pin expansion is significantly faster than traditional expansion due to the method in which the mandrel is pushed and pulled from the tube.
-In traditional expansion, the rotation of the mandrel combined with the feed angle determines how quickly a tube can be expanded.
-Once the expansion is complete, the mandrel rotation must be reversed to remove the expander from the tube.
-Parallel pin expanders are constantly rotated in one direction while the mandrel is pushed and pulled from the tube, independent to its rotational speed.
+In traditional expansion, the rotation of the mandrel combined with the feed angle determines how quickly a tube can be expanded; once the expansion is complete, the mandrel rotation must be reversed to remove the expander from the tube.
+Parallel pin expanders are constantly rotated in one direction while the mandrel is being pushed and pulled from the tube, independent to its rotational speed.
 This eliminates a portion of the time that a traditional expander needs to feed into and out of the tube, reducing the expansion cycle time by 50%.